Cost-effective care at home

-As well as the flat rate of £849 per week, you should also have a think about other costs you might need to fund:
+As well as the flat rate of£1225 per week, you should also have a think about other costs you might need to fund:

-– Car and driver — If you need us to find a carer who is able to drive, we charge e do charge an additional £40.
-Or it’s £80 per week for them to bring their own car.
+– Car and driver — If you need us to find a carer who is able to drive, we do charge an additional fee.

 – Carer’s food — You’ll have to pay for your carers food.
 As a guide, we usually put this at around £30 per week and recommend your loved one and their carer eat together.

 – Maintaining the home — You need to consider the general upkeep of the home.
 That could be anything from hiring a cleaner to getting a plumber round.